Have you been wondering what the BWP driver ratings were on Assetto Corsa Competizione?

 RC – Racecraft

-RC is essentially your ability to keep up with other drivers and how easily you can overtake them.
-The faster you are at overtaking and the more drivers you overtake in a race, the higher this rating will be.
+RC is basically your ability and pace to keep up with the rest of the drivers and hunt them down.
+The quicker you can go past a driver and the number of drivers you pas in a race, this rating will increase.

 Conclusion